Thompson & Horton LLP

 Partner Maureen Singleton will be presenting on Construction & Purchasing with Wayne Haglund at the 2015 TACCA Conference on January 29-30, 2015 in Austin, Texas.

-Catch Associates John Hopkins and Melisa Meyler present “Strategic Tips and Practical Guidance for Using Intellectual Property” at the TASBO Annual Conference in Houston on February 18-19, 2015
+Catch Partner John Hopkins and Associate Melisa Meyler present “Strategic Tips and Practical Guidance for Using Intellectual Property” at the TASBO Annual Conference in Houston on February 18-19, 2015

-Also at the TASBO Annual Conference, Counsel Sandy Hellums-Gomez and Associate John Hopkins will present “Best Practices in Procurement and Contracting” in Houston on February 18-19, 2015
+Also at the TASBO Annual Conference, Partners Sandy Hellums-Gomez and John Hopkins will present “Best Practices in Procurement and Contracting” in Houston on February 18-19, 2015

 Partner Lisa McBride will be discussing alternative school district governance statutes and administrative regulations at Austin's UT School Law Conference on February 20th, 2015 titled, "Who’s in Control?
 Alternative School District Governance Statutes in the Texas Education Code".
 Ms. McBride will be co-presenting Christopher Tritico of Tritico Rainey, PLLC